globus-gladier/gladier-client-template/README.md

 ## First run on a Gladier Client

-Our first example can be found at `simple_clients/example_client.py`.
-It creates and executes a flow with one operation.
+Our first example can be found at `simple_clients/example_client_process.py`.
+It creates a single step flow that executes a python function remotely.

-   ./simple_clients/example_client.py
+   ./simple_clients/example_client_process.py

-To execute a remote function (the equivalent of a `lambda`) we use the funcX service to register, retrieve and execute functions.
+In order to execute a remote function (the equivalent of a `lambda`) we use the funcX service to register, retrieve and execute functions.
 The service requires that a small instance client is deployed at the "processing" machine.
 We have a client running at one of our example machines.
 The location of this client is defined by:

     'funcx_endpoint_compute': '4b116d3c-1703-4f8f-9f6f-39921e5864df'

-Note1: The remote machine is not necessary remote.
+> **Funcx Client** is installed at each of the processing machines and gives the flow the ability to `send` functions to be executed.
+Note that the remote machine is not necessary remote (or in other words, it can be the same machine executing the flow).
 Different parts of the flow can be executed on different machines by changing the `funcx_endpoint_compute` value for each tool.
 This will be explored on a further section.

-Note2: Gladier reads the python function imported by `SimpleTool` and automatically register or re-register(in the case of changes in the local function definition) it with the funcx service.
+On our example, the function definition is define inside `tools/simple_funcx_tool.by` and imported into the client as `SimpleTool`.
+Gladier automatically checks for updates on the function definition and register or re-register(in the case of changes in the local function definition) it with the funcx service.
 The UUID of this function is automatically populated in the flow definition.

+Before the execution the `input` variables need to be defined and contain **all** information necessary for the flow.
+In our case, that includes the inputs for the remote python function (`name` and `wfile`) and also the location of the processing resource `funcx_endpoint_compute`.

+    flow_input = {
+        'input': {
+            'name': args.name,
+            'wfile' : '/test/test.txt',

+            # funcX tutorial endpoint
+            'funcx_endpoint_compute': '4b116d3c-1703-4f8f-9f6f-39921e5864df',
+        }
+    }

-During the execution takes care of creating the flow definition and registering it with the globus service:
+At the next step in the execution, Gladier looks for changes in the Tool definition and tool sequence, then takes care of creating the flow definition and (re-)registering it with the globus automate service.
+Once a flow is created, it can be accessed in the globus webApp like the link below.

     Flow created with ID: ddb9d6be-d48f-40df-a663-6bcc6db1bb76                                                              https://app.globus.org/flows/ddb9d6be-d48f-40df-a663-6bcc6db1bb76

-And also created the run after the `.run()` execution:
+Once a flow is `.run()` it generates a unique UUID for that particular set of flow definition and payload.
+The log can also be accessed at the webApp:

     Run started with ID: 6fa0969a-2778-4f7f-95d5-d365e89aca32                                                               https://app.globus.org/runs/6fa0969a-2778-4f7f-95d5-d365e89aca32

 Running the client again will not register a new flow with the globus service but will generate a new run instance.

 ### Best Practices:

+* We suggest keeping the client `def` outsite of the `__main__` function of the python file.
+Then creating an instance at `__main__` and using `.run()`.
+* Each tool in the flow have separate `required_inputs` that need to be included in the initial payload.
-The `SimpleTool` and its driving function `simple_function` are separated into a `tools` folder in a single file.
+* The `SimpleTool` and its driving function `simple_funcx_function` are separated into a `tools` folder in a single file.
 We advise to create one python file per "action" in the flows.
 This makes development and debugging and tracing errors much simpler.

-The `example_client.py` itself also is separated from the other clients in the folder and only contain one `GladierBaseClient`.
+* The `example_client.py` itself also is separated from the other clients in the folder and only contain one `GladierBaseClient`.
 This prevents instances being created with the 'wrong' flow definition or common mistakes on 'what is running'.

 ## Creating a flow with Transfer

 Our second example can be found at `simple_clients/example_client_transfer.py`.
 It transfer a file from our remote server into your workstation.
-In order to allow for transfer, the first step is to introduce the workstation in the the creates and executes a flow with one operation.
+In order to allow for transfer, the first step is to introduce the workstation in the the creates and executes another 1-step flow.
+This flow will create a file on the local filesystem and send it to our remote server.

+> Before executing this file, please create **Globus Endpoint** at your machine following the instructions at: `https://www.globus.org/globus-connect-personal` after the installation you will receive a UUID of your machine (which is now a `storage endpoint`) and update line 38 with your own uuid.

+    local_endpoint_id = 'cde22510-5de7-11ec-9b5c-f9dfb1abb183'

+Now go ahead and execute the code.

     ./simple_clients/example_client_transfer.py

+Notice how in this case the `input` is different.
+Now defining the `source_id`, `source_path`, `remote_id`,`remote_path`.

+    flow_input = {
+        'input': {
+            #local server information
+            'simple_transfer_source_endpoint_id': local_endpoint_id,
+            'simple_transfer_source_path': os.path.expanduser(args.dir),

+            #remote server information
+            'simple_transfer_destination_endpoint_id':'ef4203ca-6510-466c-9bff-a5d2cc316673',
+            'simple_transfer_destination_path':'/demo/animals/',
+        }
+    }

+You can see the files transfered on the [globus app](https://app.globus.org/file-manager), the code will also print a direct link showing both your endpoint and the remote one.

 ## Creating a flow with Publish

-Our Third example can be found at `simple_clients/example_client_publish.py`.
+Our Third 1-step example can be found at `simple_clients/example_client_publish.py`.
 It do a simple operation of publishing some data into a globus index.

-As before, it requires the setup of a globus index and how to visualize it.
+As before, it requires the setup of a `globus index` and how to visualize it.

     pip install globus-search-cli
     globus-search login